 Address: Hradčany, 119 08 Prague 1, Czechia

-While it’s easy to think of the Prague Castle as a singular property it’s actually a fortress complex composed of several buildings, including the Romanesque Basilica of St. George, Gothic St. Vitus Cathedral, gardens, defense towers, several palaces, and a monastery.
+Though Prague Castle is considered a single site, it’s actually a fortress complex.
+The attraction comprises several buildings, including the Romanesque Basilica of St. George, the Gothic St. Vitus Cathedral, gardens, defense towers, several palaces, and a monastery.

-With its sheer size, exploring the Prague Castle on foot may take a fair amount of time, but there are several highlights tourists should never miss.
+With its sheer size, exploring the entire Prague Castle on foot may take a fair amount of time.
+However, the attraction features some highlights that tourists should never miss.

-The Old Royal Palace is one of the most significant historic buildings in the complex – home to the stunning 16th Century Vladislav Hall, the history of this part of the castle dates back to the 12th Century.
+The Old Royal Palace is one of the most significant historic buildings in the complex.
+Home to the stunning 16th Century Vladislav Hall, the history of this part of the castle dates back to the 12th Century.

-In our experience, kids love a good castle, and Prague Castle is as good as they get.
+In our experience, kids love places full of unique things, and Prague Castle is one of them.

 See Related: Best Theme Parks in Europe